All Episodes

 Because they wanted Hillary to win more is the answer.

-And that's the sad part, not him in particular, but people.
+And that's the sad part.

 So, okay, so some are now coming to terms with what they said and how they covered it all up and what they did and how they used every effort to protect Bill Clinton and how there was a systemic smear campaign against any woman that said anything against him and discredit all of his accusers.